Award for Excellence in Coverage of Youth Sports

 The award is intended to recognize work by daily and weekly newspapers, local and national television news broadcasts and national news organizations.
 Work by multimedia and online news outlets is eligible as well.

-Competition for the 2013 award is already underway.
+Competition for the 2013 award is underway.

 Nominations should include work completed or continuing in the calendar year preceding the Dec.
 31 deadline.
 Both individuals and media organizations are eligible for the award.
 Anyone may submit an entry on behalf of an individual or organization.